ISM6562-Big-Data/TEAM_DATA_MINERS/Final-Project-Implementing-schema-using-HIVE/Final Project-Implementing-schema-using-HIVE.md

 2) When it comes to updating the data in HiveQL one essentially replaces entire tables or partitions with updated data, like INSERT OVERWRITE to replace the existing table/partition with data from your staging table.
 3) There is no default autoincrement function of column values is in HiveQL.
 4) In the current version of Hive, constraints of Foreign Key and Primary Key are not supported.
-5) HiveQL uses Map Reduce functionality for all the queries, it distributes the queries to multiple nodes and then combines them using a reduce function to allow for parallel processing.
+5) HiveQL uses Map Reduce functionalities for all the queries, it distributes the queries to multiple nodes and then combines them using a reduce function to allow for parallel processing.
 6) Only SELECT queries were executed using the Map Reduce functionality.
 Other Hive Statements like SET to HIVEVAR did not go through Map Reduce route.

 ### Future Project Implications:
 These learnings can help with improved Hive schema design, enhanced external data validation processes, and scalable data warehouses.
-For future projects, Hive can be used to query on large datasets, and it can be used to run large number of queries in batches on distrbuted data.
+For future projects, Hive can be used to query large datasets, and it can be used to run large number of queries in batches on distributed data.

 ## Section: VI Conclusion